 Step 5: Quality Management System

-Since the EU MDR states that the Quality Management System (QMS) should be proportional to the risk class and type of device, Class I devices don’t need a very detailed system.
+Since the EU MDR states that the Quality Management System should be proportional to the risk class and type of medical device.
+Class, I medical devices don’t need a very detailed system.

-Manufacturers must document, maintain, keep up to date, and improve aQMS, which could be served by implementing a certified standard such as ISO 13485:2016.
+Manufacturers must document, maintain, keep up to date, and improve aQMS.
+This can serve by implementing a certified standard such as ISO 13485:2016.